 The Problem: Infinite Options, Zero Direction

 Every modeler gives you hundreds of amp models, thousands of effects combinations, and endless parameters to tweak.
 That freedom is supposed to be the selling point.
-In practice, it's the reason you spend two hours scrolling through presets and end up frustrated.
+In practice?
+It's the reason you spend an hour scrolling through presets and end up frustrated with nothing usable to show for it.

 The fix isn't better ears or more experience.
 It's a process.
-A repeatable, step-by-step method that gets you from a blank patch to a usable tone in about 10 minutes.
-This works on Helix, Quad Cortex, Katana, Fractal, Headrush, or any modeler you own.
+A repeatable method that gets you from a blank patch to a usable tone in about 10 minutes.
+This works on Helix, Quad Cortex, Katana, Fractal, Headrush, or whatever you've got.

 Step 1: Start With ONE Amp Model (No Effects)